palomachain/palomaswap-amm/templates/pair_bonded_template/README.md

-# Astroport Pair Bonded Template
+# Paloma Pair Bonded Template

 Pair bonded template is an implementation of pair with bonded assets(e.g. ASTRO-xASTRO, MARS-xMARS, and other tokens that are correlated but have an increasing exchange rate compared to the other token).
 Use [Pair ASTRO-xASTRO](/contracts/pair_astro_xastro/) as example of template implementation.